Today’s Post by Joe Farace with Mary Farace

 As adults they don’t get a chance to wear the costumes more than just once and it lets you create the kind of images that are fun to make for both the photographer and the subject.
 And when they’re dressed up, they seems to get more involved in the session.
 In addition to getting a chance to create some great photographs that you can add to your portfolio, you also get to add another potential sale from the session.
 It’s a win-win situation.

-How this shot was made: Mary Farace photographed Jamie-Lynn as a “butterfly” at an outdoor shoot in Northern Colorado.
+How these Photos Were Made: Mary Farace photographed Jamie-Lynn as a “butterfly” at an outdoor shoot in Northern Colorado.
 Using the hay bales gave the subject something to interact with and create a diagonal line showing off her costume to good effect as well as giving Mary a chance to make a horizontal portrait.
 This is one of ten different shots she made and three different poses she shot during the session using an Olympus E-500 Four-Thirds camera with 40-150mm f/3.5-4.5 lens.
 Exposure was 1/125 sec at f/4.5 and ISO 100.

 To give it a Morticia Addams look, I thought the portrait needed to be black and white but although originally shot in color, I used Silver Efex Pro plug-in to tweak the image as seen here.
 The Glamour Glow filter from Color Efex Pro was also used.
 If you don’t like it in black and white, you can always got back to the color original.

 If you enjoyed today’s post and would like to treat me to a cup of Earl grey ($2.50,) please click here.
 And if you do, thanks so much.